arunasurya/academy/BisqDAO.md

 # Bisq DAO: Core Concepts

-In order to understand Bisq DAO, you need to understand certain Bitcoin concepts.
+In order to understand the Bisq DAO, you need to understand certain Bitcoin concepts.
-To undersstand Bitcoin, you need to understand public key cryptography, which is at the core of Bitcoin.

 ## [Public key cryptography](pkg.md)
+To understand Bitcoin, you need to understand public key cryptography, which is at the core of Bitcoin.

 - Private-public key pair
 - Hash functions
 - Digital signatures